Originally published April 25, 2019, updated June 8, 2021

 These B2B eCommerce features are typically addressed by a purpose-built B2B platform out of the box.
-For example, OroCommerce Enterprise Edition includes flexible and robust multi-website management tools allowing organizations to control multiple businesses from one central admin console.
+For example, OroCommerce Enterprise Edition includes flexible and robust tools allowing organizations to control multiple businesses, sub-brands, and divisions from one place.
 If you build a custom eCommerce solution from scratch, don’t forget to address scalability and security requirements that come with multi-website capabilities.

-Having access to in-depth product information is a critical requirement for many B2B buyers.
-Because they purchase items for pragmatic (not emotional) reasons, merchants have to offer supplemental information to ensure buyers know what they are buying.
-Product descriptions, videos, certifications, marketing sheets – all this information help you clearly communicate the advantages of your products and preemptively address questions and pain points of multiple decision-makers.
+Since B2B buyers purchase items for pragmatic (not emotional) reasons, merchants have to offer supplemental information to ensure buyers know what they are buying.
+Product descriptions, videos, certifications, marketing sheets – all this information helps you clearly communicate the advantages of your products and preemptively address questions and pain points of many decision-makers.

-There’s no one size fits all approach to product management.
+There’s no one size fits all approach to online selling.
 Your eCommerce solution must be tailored to the way you do your business and not the other way around.
-Thus, personalized B2B catalog management is probably the most prevalent among B2B eCommerce features.
+Thus, personalized B2B catalog management is among the most critical B2B eCommerce features.

+Ample personalization options enable sellers to customize product catalogs to specific corporations, divisions, business units, and even individual buyers or customers.
+Each group has access to its own catalog where purchasing managers are able to view content and purchase products.
 For example, you may want to bundle certain products together or set minimum order quantities for different customers.
-Personalized catalogs enable sellers to customize product catalogs to specific corporations, divisions, business units, and even individual buyers or customers.
-Each group has access to its own catalog where purchasing managers are able to view content and purchase products.

 Pricing in B2B eCommerce can get quite complex.
 Prices may depend on the purchasing volume, pre-negotiated discounts, frequency of purchasing, and many other factors.
 They may also be calculated dynamically based on specific business and pricing rules (another useful eCommerce feature).

 While corporate buyers can place orders through multiple venues, many prefer to use shopping lists for bulk or repeat orders.
-That’s because B2B customers work on multiple projects, require different products for different areas of business, or can even purchase on behalf of different individuals.
+That’s because many B2B customers juggle numerous projects, require different products for different areas of business, or can even purchase on behalf of different individuals.
 Such selling environments necessitate more than one shopping cart for different purchasing needs.

-Aside from the above, shopping lists should include many time-saving features like the ability to perform actions in bulk.
-Your B2B eCommerce solution should allow buyers to add, remove, duplicate lists, or use them to request quotes or submit orders.
+Shopping lists should also include time-saving features like the ability to perform actions in bulk.
+Look for ways to allow buyers to add, remove, duplicate lists, or use them to request quotes or submit orders.
 Other businesses may want to offer customers both shopping list and cart capabilities.